-Network failover occurs when the payment terminal can't access the internet over the primary network connection (usually Wi-Fi or Ethernet), and switches to a cellular connection (3G or 4G).
+Network failover occurs when the payment terminal cannot access the internet over the primary network connection (usually Wi-Fi or Ethernet), and switches to a cellular connection (3G or 4G).
 This enables you to continue making transactions when there is a problem with the internet access.

 To make network failover possible, you need to either: